 6. Use a mural to conceal hidden cupboards

-One way to make your living room feel super ordered and organized is to introduce concealed storage.
-Not only is hiding a secret cupboard behind a stunning wall mural an incredibly fun design twist within a room, but it also massively increases the functionality of a small space.
+One way to make your living room feel super-ordered and organized is to introduce concealed storage.
+Not only is hiding a secret cupboard behind a stunning wall mural an incredibly fun design twist within a room, but it is a great storage idea for small spaces, massively increasing the functionality of a small space.

 A home bar, a wardrobe and additional storage space is all hidden behind the beautiful hand painted mural.
 ‘We decided to inlay the interior in a delicious Yves Blue, introducing an additional element of fun and surprise,’ says Marie.
 ‘My top tip when deciding on storage for a living room is to make it simple and effective, but also magnificent and intriguing.
 I love adding different textures on the doors, or using precious stones as handles.’